activisthandbook/activisthandbook/articles/communication/public-speaking.md

 langCode: en
 articleID: kJM0zA9XajY89UeHtwQOeFn_OQvSYmhG
 languageCollectionID: D3BAxq2LSES3aHWXF6MmPFoQqUADSoCX
-updatedTimestamp: 1748186911086
+updatedTimestamp: 1772033543295
 createdTimestamp: 1637328751802
-wordCount: 2641
+wordCount: 2592
 tags: ["communication"]
 ---

-### **On this page, you will learn how to speak publicly as an activist.
-This article is useful if you need to speak before a large group of people, especially protestors, or if you want to prepare for an interview with the news media.**
+On this page, you will learn how to speak publicly as an activist.
+This article is useful if you need to speak before a large group of people, especially protestors, or if you want to prepare for an interview with the news media.

 ## Introduction